carms-ng/pathwaves/content/team/team.en.md

           branding and graphic design.
 I am a firm believer that art/design/music should be tools of resistance, acts of vulnerability, and community empowerment."
-    - name: Rebecca Black
-      pronouns: she/her
-      role: Facilitator, Researcher, Foresight Analyst
-      entity: OCAD University
-      portrait:
-        image: /assets/rebeccablackheadshot.2018-black-current.jpg
-        alt: Rebecca is a sustainable business specialist who has been co-creating strategies to address the climate crisis with international clients for 15+ years.
-She is Founder of eco-communications and design agency Black Current, Co-Founder of DEI championing nonprofit Women in Renewable Energy WiRE and Director at TREC Renewable Energy incubator.
-          Rebecca holds a Master of Environmental Studies specializing in Business & Sustainability (York University), and a Master of Design in Strategic Foresight & Innovation (OCADU).
     - name: Carms Ng
       pronouns: they/ them
       role: Website Developer